WWE: WWE Network and distribution deals

-On February 24, 2014, WWE launched WWE Network, an over-the-top subscription streaming service The service, which was initially proposed as a linear pay television service, carries all WWE pay-per-view events, original programming (including in-ring programs, as well as documentary and reality programming highlighting the promotion and its history), and access to WWE library content such as classic pay-per-views and television episodes from WWE and other promotions that it had acquired.
+On February 24, 2014, WWE launched WWE Network, an over-the-top subscription streaming service The service, which was initially proposed as a linear pay television service, carried all WWE pay-per-view events, original programming (including in-ring programs, as well as documentary and reality programming highlighting the promotion and its history), and access to WWE library content such as classic pay-per-views and television episodes from WWE and other promotions that it had acquired.
 The service reached 1,000,000 subscribers on January 27, 2015, in less than one year of its launch, with WWE claiming that it was thus "the fastest-growing digital subscription service ever".

-In May 2014, WWE and NBCUniversal agreed to a new contract that would see both Raw and SmackDown continue on NBC owned networks the USA Network and Syfy.
+In May 2014, WWE and NBCUniversal renewed their television rights agreement, keeping Raw on the USA Network and SmackDown on Syfy.
 In January 2016, SmackDown would change networks to the USA Network.
 The contract with NBCUniversal expires in 2019.
 On November 17, 2016, WWE and Sky Deutschland signed a multi-year agreement to distribute WWE's premier pay-per-view events and broadcast Raw and SmackDown Live on SKY Sports starting in April 2017.
 On April 10, 2017, WWE and DAZN, made Raw and SmackDown available live in Japan with Japanese commentary.
 On April 27, WWE and TV5, reached a new agreement to broadcast one-hour editions of SmackDown.
 On May 12, WWE and Saran Media, reached a new multi-year agreement to televise Raw and SmackDown.
 On July 10, WWE and AB 1, extended their partnership into its 18th year with a new, multi-year agreement to broadcast WWE programming.
 On July 20, WWE and SuperSport, reached a new, multi-year agreement to broadcast WWE programming live for the first time in more than 50 countries.
 On August 1, WWE and Foxtel extended their partnership into its 18th year with a new agreement to broadcast WWE programming.
 On August 8, WWE and Canal 1 reached an agreement to broadcast one-hour editions of Raw and SmackDown.
 On August 16, WWE and Nine Network reached a broadcast agreement to air weekly one-hour versions of Raw and SmackDown.
 On August 24, WWE and Flow reached a multi-year agreement to televise WWE's flagship programmes Raw and SmackDown.
 On September 7, WWE and TVA Sports reached a multi-year agreement to air a weekly, one-hour only edition of Raw, in French in Canada.
 On October 24, WWE and Sport TV reached a multi-year agreement to air Raw and SmackDown.
 On December 15, WWE and IB SPORTS, they will extend their partnership with a new agreement to broadcast WWE programming live for the first time in South Korea.
 On December 18, WWE and SPS HD, reached an agreement to broadcast Raw and SmackDown on SPS Sports for the first time in Mongolia.